Tiendil/tiendil-org-content/content/posts/2024-04-01-about-book-economics-the-users-guide/en.md

 On the one hand, I agree with him in general.
 I have written more than once that:

 - [models of reality]{post:@choose-nearest-language:life-and-work-with-models}, which are economic theories, are always limited, and they should be applied with the proper context in mind.
-- using [memeplexes]{post:@choose-nearest-language:genes-memes-memeplexes} as a strategy should be avoided in favor of the [composition]{post:@choose-nearest-language:composition-vs-classification} of atomic practices.
+- the use of [memeplexes]{post:@choose-nearest-language:genes-memes-memeplexes} as a strategy should be avoided in favor of the [composition]{post:@choose-nearest-language:composition-vs-classification} of fundamental methods.

 On the other hand, Chang's position seems slightly radical and not well aligned with the book's main text (Chang formulated his view in the final chapter).
 Perhaps this is a translation issue (to Russian), and the author used softer statements.

 I agree that the economy is inseparable from politics, but I do not understand why studying of some subjective thing cannot be considered science.
 Instead, we need to choose more appropriate tools for scientific research.

 Also, I agree that the regulation of the economy should be democratic, but isn't it already (in developed countries)?
-After all, "economics professors" do not regulate the economy directly.
+After all, economics experts do not regulate the economy directly.
 This is done by elected representatives of the people, who, in turn, can choose whose economic advice to follow.

 ## Funny ideas and facts